UnGuZartex/Blockr/Documentation/UseCases.md

 4b.
 When the robot's position is changed to an invalid place in the Game World
  1. The system shows an error message to the user.
- 2. The system executes <ins> Reset Program</ins> manually (without the user pressing escape).

-## Use Case 5: Reset Program

-### Precondition
-The application itself is fully loaded in and available for the user.

-### Success Guarantee (Postcondition)
-The user is aware the reset has occurred.
-The program gets set back to the initial state (this being no block evaluated).
-The Game World gets reset to the initial state.

-### Main Success Scenario
-1. The user presses Escape.
-2. The system places the robot on the starting position in the Game World.
-3. The system unhighlights the highlighted block in the Program Area.

-### Extensions
-2a.
-When the robot is already in the starting position in the Game World
- 1. The system doesn't change the Game World.

-3a.
-When there is no highlighted block in the Program Area
- 1. The system keeps all blocks unhighlighted.